daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ```
 If we set BP on LockResource, and let it hit (and then return to user code), the address of the resource that it wants to access should be in the EAX register.
 It will then call VirtualAlloc to assign a memory region for the encrypted resource.
-After the memory region is allocated, we come across something that looks a lot like RC4 encryption (hint cmp eax, 100h):
+After the memory region is allocated and the .rsrc section data is copied to it, we come across something that looks a lot like RC4 encryption (hint cmp eax, 100h):
 ```c
     iVar12 = 0;
     do {